-Collective term for a variety of French hybrids which were crossed between European and American varieties.
-They were by the French breeder Albert Seibel (1844-1936), in the southern French community of Saint-Julien-en-Saint-Alban (Département Ardèche ), where an honorific street is named after him today.
-He was one of the first in France, on a large scale new varieties produced in the truest sense of the word.
-This was done before the phylloxera, which reached France in the middle of the 19th century.
-Only after a long time, when the cause of the dying of the vineyard was recognized, were intersections of American and European varieties one of the many (unsuccessful) attempts to master the catastrophe.
+Collective name for a large number of French hybrids that were crossed between European and American varieties.
+They were created by the French breeder Albert Seibel (1844-1936), in the southern French community of Saint-Julien-en-Saint-Alban (department Ardèche ) created where today a street is named after him in honor.
+He was one of the first in France to do so on a large scale new varieties produced in the truest sense of the word.
+This was done before phylloxera that reached France in the mid-19th century.
+When it was only after a long time that the cause of Weingarten's dying was recognized, crosses between American and European varieties were one of the many (unsuccessful) attempts to master the catastrophe.

-Breeding goals were also the resistance against mushrooms. frost and an earlier maturity.
-The Seibel varieties were named after their breeder with a serial number - later they were often given synonymous names.
-The American viticulture pioneer Philip wagner (1904-1996) from the US state Maryland From the 1940s, it was largely responsible for the fact that many Seibel varieties spread throughout the east coast of North America.
-In the middle of the 20th century, there were still an incredible 70,000 hectares of Seibel varieties in France, but today they have almost disappeared there.
-But there are still smaller stocks, mainly in North America on the East Coast in the state new York (Finger Lakes) as well as in Canada (Ontario).
+Breeding goals were also those resistance against mushrooms. frost and an earlier maturity.
+The Seibel varieties were named after their breeder with a serial number - later they were often given descriptive names.
+The American wine pioneer Philip wagner (1904-1996) from the U.S. state Maryland From the 1940s, he was largely responsible for the fact that many Seibel varieties spread across the entire east coast of North America.
+In the middle of the 20th century, there were still an incredible 70,000 hectares of Seibel varieties in France; today they have practically disappeared there.
+But smaller stocks still exist, mostly in North America on the state's east coast new York (Finger Lakes) as well as in Canada (Ontario).

-Many belong to the so-called first generation of French hybrids, which were then used for further crossings of the second and third generation.
-These include, among others Seyval blanc (SV 5276), Villard Blanc (SV 12-375) and Villard Noir (SV 18-315) from the famous vineyard Seyve Villard, Seibelvines have also been used for over 30 new breeds Landot varieties used.
-The two Frenchmen Jean François Ravat and Jean-Louis Vidal, as well as the American Elmer Swenson also used some Seibel vines.
+Many belong to the so-called first generation of French hybrids, which were then used for further crossings of the second and third generations.
+These include, among others Seyval Blanc (SV 5276), Villard Blanc (SV 12-375) and Villard Noir (SV 18-315) from the famous vineyard Seyve Villard, Seibelreben were also used for over 30 new varieties of the Landot varieties used.
+The two French Jean François Ravat and Jean-Louis Vidal, as well as the American Elmer Swenson also used some Seibel vines.